 Students should not clock in more than 15 minutes prior to their scheduled start time-whether it be for class or clinical rotation-unless they have received special approval from the Program Director or Clinical Coordinator to arrive early.
-Early arrivals are only approved for necessary circumstances (i.e., completing make-up hours or competencies).
+Early arrivals are only approved for necessary or important circumstances.
+In the case of early arrival to a clinical rotation site, a certified preceptor must be present and supervising the student before clinical work begins.
+Clinical start times represent the time in which students are expected to begin actively working in their assigned rotation.
+Students may need to arrive within 15 minutes ahead of their scheduled start time to prepare for their clinical rotation so that they may begin clinical work at the scheduled start time.